AudioSceneDescriptionFormat/splines/doc/intro.rst

 where all parameter intervals have a size of 1.
 One goal of this documentation is to show the derivation of all equations and matrices.
-The derivations are often utilizing SymPy_ to make them more reproducible and to ease further experimentation.
+The derivations often utilize SymPy_ to make them more reproducible and to ease further experimentation.
 A special focus is put on *non-uniform* splines, which seem to have been neglected in some of the literature